To get customized relocation tips, based on your specific situation, please complete the form below.

 average winter temperature

 London, as a safe city, has a safety level of 70% safe according to SafeAround’s rating and 52% according to Numbeo.
-However, in 2017 there were 3 terrorist incidents.
-As a tourists` destination, there are pickpockets in crowds in some tourist places in London.
-And about crime, London is very safe for residents.
+And this city is very safe for residents.

 London, as one of the financial centers in the world, has the fifth largest metropolitan economy in the world.
 London is a place where more than 85% of the employees work in the services industries.
 Furthermore, there are over 100 of Europe's 500 largest companies' headquarters in London.
 As a city with a high quality of life and a big amount of jobs, London can be considered as a center for professional relocation.